sridharjena97/Billing_System/README.md

 Open your favorite Terminal and run these commands.

 Note: These command only work on windows system with chocolaty installed.
-All script requre elevated powershell window for chocolaty installation please view [official installation page](https://chocolatey.org/install)
+All script require elevated powershell window.
+For chocolaty installation please view [official installation page](https://chocolatey.org/install)

 First Tab:
 ```sh